 A letter of credit is a vital tool for facilitating international trade.
 It benefits both the importers and exporters.
-An import letter of credit enhances the credit worthiness of the importer while an export letter of credit mitigates the credit risk for the exporter and helps improve his cash flow.
+An import letter of credit enhances the importer’s creditworthiness, while an export letter of credit mitigates the credit risk for the exporter and helps improve his cash flow.

 Import Letter of Credit

-Import letter of credit is issued by the importer’s bank on behalf of the importer with the exporter being the beneficiary.
-It is a guaranteed by the importer’s or buyer’s bank that the payment will be given to the exporter or seller.
+Import letter of credit is issued by the importer’s bank on behalf of the importer, with the exporter being the beneficiary.
+It is guaranteed by the importer’s or buyer’s bank that the payment will be given to the exporter or seller.
 The credit capacity of the importer is substituted by the credit capacity of the issuing bank.
 This improves credibility and reduces the risk of fraud.
-There are terms and conditions regarding the type, quantity, place of delivery and time of delivery mentioned in the import letter of credit.
+There are terms and conditions regarding the type, quantity, place of delivery, and delivery time mentioned in the import letter of credit.
 It also mentions the documents to be submitted as proof of shipment.
 The exporter has to submit some specified documents fulfilling these conditions before the payment can be released to him.

 Advantages of Import Letter of Credit

-The biggest advantage of import letter of credit is fraud risk mitigation.
-The exporter has to submit valid documents as proof of shipment of agreed upon goods before the payment can be made.
-The terms and conditions under import letter of credit cannot be changed unless all the parties agree, so it’s legally binding.
-An import letter of credit increases the credit-worthiness of the importer because credit capacity is transferred to the issuing bank.
-This enables importer to get a better bargain on the prices of imported goods and also access extra funding for expanding his business.
-Since an import letter of credit is of immense help in less established trade relationships, it provides a safe way to expand sourcing into new geographies for getting lower prices and hence increasing importer’s business margins.
+The biggest advantage of an import letter of credit is fraud risk mitigation.
+The exporter has to submit valid documents as proof of shipment of agreed-upon goods before making the payment.
+The terms and conditions under the import letter of credit cannot be changed unless all the parties agree, so it’s legally binding.
+An import letter of credit increases the importer’s creditworthiness because credit capacity is transferred to the issuing bank.
+This enables importers to get a better bargain on the prices of imported goods and also access extra funding for expanding their business.
+Since an import letter of credit is of immense help in less established trade relationships, it provides a safe way to expand sourcing into new geographies to get lower prices and increase the importer’s business margins.

 Disadvantages of Import Letter of Credit